Internship Committee Handbook

 Attendance – Faithful attendance at meetings of the Internship Committee and at events and services of the organization is essential.
-Each person on the IC can attend the contextual education orientation at the School of Theology.
+Each person on the IC can attend the internship committee orientation at the School of Theology.

-Evaluating – The School of Theology requires formal evaluations twice during the year (see below).
-From time to time, the Committee will give informal feedback, including comments of support as well as of possible suggested changes and areas for development for the student.
+Evaluating – The School of Theology requires a mid-year review and final evaluation.
+From time to time, the Committee will give informal feedback, including comments of support as well as of possible suggested changes and areas for the student’s development.

 Expectations – The Learning Agreement is a covenant entered into by the setting, the student, and the School of Theology that details what is expected from each other.
-Learning Agreements can be changed by agreement among the three parties, but, in general, the Agreement clarifies the work the student will do and the support and resources to be given by the setting and the School.
-The Learning Agreement may be revised for the second semester.
+It can be changed by agreement among the three parties, but, in general, the Learning Agreement clarifies the work the student will do and the support and resources to be given by the setting and the School.
+The Learning Agreement is reviewed and may be revised for the second semester.

 Difficulties – Most sites remain relatively peaceful during the time that a student learns and works with them.
 Occasionally there will be tensions in any church or community setting.
 If these occur and are within the normal boundaries of the ups and downs of life together, then the Internship Committee can help the student to understand them.
 If there are serious difficulties between groups and/or persons in a contextual education setting, the Internship Committee and Supervisor will want to be sure that they avoid expecting the student to “take sides.”

 For its part, the Office of Contextual Education of the School of Theology is ready to help in times of crisis and serious concern of any kind related to the student or to the placement.
 Please feel free to call us to keep us informed or to ask for our help in sorting out any difficulties that affect an internship.